Carrier diffusion in GaN -- a cathodoluminescence study. III: Nature of nonradiative recombination at threading dislocations: Preliminary considerations

 It is interesting to have a closer look at the signal of the sample with barriers, since it contains information on the vertical extent of the generation volume.
-In fact, the signal can be modeled based on the energy loss profile in $z$ direction computed by \texttt{CASINO} \cite{Demers_2011} with the same parameters as used in CD1.\cite{Jahn_2020} Integrating these profiles over the QW and (Al,Ga)N barriers---a region of 33~nm centered at a depth of 650~nm---we obtain $\mathcal{F}_\mathrm{m}$ (the maximum density of carriers reaching the QW) as shown in Fig.~\ref{figD}(b).
-The onset of $\mathcal{F}_\mathrm{m}$ occurs at slightly higher $V$ than in the experiment, while the slope is steeper.
-As we have shown in CD1,\cite{Jahn_2020} the lateral extent of the generation volume for CL is underestimated by \texttt{CASINO}.
+In fact, the signal can be modeled based on the energy loss profile in $z$ direction computed by \texttt{CASINO} \cite{Demers_2011} with the same parameters as used in CD1 \cite{Jahn_2020}.
+Integrating these profiles over the QW and (Al,Ga)N barriers---a region of 33~nm centered at a depth of 650~nm---we obtain the curve labeled $\mathcal{F}_0$ as shown in Fig.~\ref{figD}(b).
+The onset of $\mathcal{F}_0$ occurs at slightly higher $V$ than in the experiment, while the slope is steeper.
+As we have shown in CD1 \cite{Jahn_2020}, the lateral extent of the generation volume for CL is underestimated by \texttt{CASINO}.
 The same should apply to the vertical extent of the generation volume.
-In fact, convoluting $\mathcal{F}_\mathrm{m}$ with a Gaussian $\mathcal{G}$ prior to the integration over the QW and barriers reproduces the experimental data very well (note that the calculation has no free parameter).
+In fact, convoluting $\mathcal{F}_0$ with a Gaussian $\mathcal{G}$ prior to the integration over the QW and barriers comes even closer to the experimental data (note that the calculation has no free parameter).
 Since the width $\sigma$ of the Gaussian describes the quasi-diffusive spread of the carrier distribution during the cooldown of hot carriers to the band edges, it naturally should be similar in all directions.
-We thus take this phenomenological parameter from Fig.~10(b) in CD1 \cite{Jahn_2020} and extrapolate it to higher $V$ assuming that it follows a phenomenological quadratic dependence on $V$.
+We thus take this phenomenological parameter from Fig.~10(b) in CD1 \cite{Jahn_2020} and extrapolate it to higher $V$ assuming that it follows a linear dependence on $V$.